 Appeals must be submitted within 14 days of the formal notification of the decision being appealed against.
-Appeals can be submitted either electronically or in person to Tom Schindler in room G.08 (the Student Office), Garrod Building.
+Appeals can be submitted either electronically or in person to Thuraisha Naidoo in room G.08 (the Student Office), Garrod Building.

 The intercalated degrees administrator shall provide the appeals committee with all submitted appeals and accompanying supporting evidence for their consideration.

 In addition the committee shall have access to all correspondence between the student and the intercalated degree applications team and a list of intercalated placements for the year including all relevant interview and academic marks.
 On occasion the committee may request further documentation.
 However the basis of the appeal should be detailed in full in the student’s statement to the committee.